Bright Purple Azure

 ARHOPALINI, THECLINAE, LYCAENIDAE, PAPILIONOIDEA

-The Caterpillar of this species is pinkish-brown and flat with black dots, a brown head, and two ridges on the tail.
+The Caterpillar of this species is pinkish-brown and somewhat corrugated with black dots, a brown head, and two ridges on the tail.
 It feeds on various species of Mistletoe (LORANTHACEAE) such as :

 which are parasites on: